Flerov/EAKC-EnumAllKernelCallbacks/README.md

 Have fun :)
 Maybe it will help you or you have ideas to improve this let me know!
-I will try to add WinDbg Pictures to assist those who want to learn...
+I will try to add WinDbg Pictures to assist those who want to learn... </br>
+Most Offsets are Hardcoded so make sure to check them before you run.
+I tested this on Windows10 Build: 19041 and 19044</br>
+Also of course load driver before and give it the device name: dbutil_2_3